ccashwell/ccashwell/README.md

-### Hey, I'm Chris 👋
+### Hey, I'm Chris.

-I'm a full-stack software **engineer**, **security analyst** and **technical consultant** with a proven track record of leading distributed teams to design, develop and launch products that win.
-For most of the last decade I've been deeply focused on machine learning and distributed ledger technologies.
+#### I'm a _full-stack software engineer_, _security analyst_ and _technical consultant_ with a proven track record of leading distributed teams to design, develop and launch products that win in every way that counts.

 I've built all sorts of software in several languages, including foundational contributions to popular blockchains and peer-to-peer protocols, financial analytics tools, algorithmic trading systems, web and mobile apps, massively distributed services, and core banking systems that directly power many of the world’s leading fintech companies.
 My research and development work has contributed to innovations in diverse fields ranging from solar energy to econometrics, and I’ve helped secure numerous US government contracts and grant awards, as well as over $400 million in private capital.
 For the past decade, my energy has been almost exclusively focused on distributed systems and protocol design.